yusufalvian/task-manager/README.md

 - task list is ordered by due date (ascending)

 ### run locally
+- clone this repository
+- go to root directory
-- make sure to use node version 22.12.0
+- make sure to use node version 22.12.0. you can use nvm to change node version
 - npm install
 - setup env for firebase config in root directory
 - npm run dev